 When considering viruses, it is key to note that they are unable to self-replicate, and need to hijack the replication abilities of their host in order to multiply.

-Viruses are extremely small and can only be visualised with an electron microscope.
-In general terms, viral particles consist of a nucleic acid core, either DNA or RNA, which is either single or double stranded.
+Viruses are extremely small pathogens and can only be visualised with an electron microscope.
+In general terms, viral particles consist of a nucleic acid core, either DNA or RNA, which is either single or double-stranded.

 The RNA can be either ‘positive sense’ or ‘negative sense’ depending on the polarity of the nucleic acid.
 Positive sense (5′-3′) RNA is directly translatable into viral proteins, while negative sense (3′ to 5′) is not.